DataBiosphere/azul/CONTRIBUTING.rst

   assigned to the assisting person.
 Once assistance was provided, the ticket should be assigned back to the original assignee.

+* We use Zenhub dependencies between issues to express constraints on the order in which those issues can be worked on.
+If issue ``#1`` blocks ``#2``, then work on ``#2`` can't begin before work on ``#1`` has completed.
+  For issues that are resolved by a commit, work is considered complete when that commit appears on the ``develop`` branch.
+Issues must not block PRs and PRs must not block issues.
+The only express relation we use between issues and PRs is Zenhub's *Link to issue* feature.

+* Freebies: If the resolution to one issue implicitly resolves another one, that second issue is called a *freebee*.
+Freebies are assigned to the assignee of the primary issue and their estimate is set to zero.
+A freebee is moved manually, through the Zenhub pipelines, in tandem with its respective primary issue.
+Freebee resolution is demonstrated independently.

+  Freebies should be used sparingly.
+Preferably, separate issues are resolved in separate PRs.
+A commit that addresses a primary issue and a freebee have a title that lists them both e.g., ``Fix foo (#1, #2)``.

+  Note that dedicating a commit to a freebie on a PR branch is a bad smell.
+If the issue can be resolved in a separate commit, it may as well be resolved on a separate branch.

 Pull Requests
 =============